thuzarwin/open-data-sprints/docs/project-training.rst

 ..
 AUTHOR INSTRUCTIONS: What artifacts will be delivered by this project?
 Examples include specific documents, progress reports, feature sets, performance data, events, or presentations.
 Use as many (or few) bullet points as you like.

-- Identify Gaps using design thinking tools, interviews, and surveys
+- Identify Gaps using design thinking tools such as interviews,journaling and surveys
+- Relay surfacing Open Data Liaisons and Open Data City Employees Enthusiasts questions, roadblocks, and concerns presented on the Training Needs survey to Socrata for answers.
 - Updated and teach Workshop 101
-- Develop a "library" for Data Liaisons and City Employees who will or are working with Socrata's Open Data Portal
+- Develop a "library" for Open Data Liaisons and Open Data City Employees Enthusiasts who will or are working with Socrata's Open Data Portal
-- Provide Data Liaisons and city employees 2 custom courses of their choosing developed by Socrata
+- Provide Open Data Liaisons and Open Data City Employees Enthusiasts 2 custom courses of their choosing developed by Socrata
-- Develop training materials for the topics which Data Liasons have requested.
+- Develop training materials for the topics which Open Data Liaisons and Open Data City Employees Enthusiasts have requested.
-- Outreach to Key users/customers regarding available virtual training courses offered through Socrata using various outlets such as Bloomfire.
+- Outreach to key users/customers regarding available virtual training courses offered through Socrata using various outlets such as Bloomfire.

 Key users/customers